 Year 3 have been learning all about Fibonacci, the famous mathematician.
 We have written lots of facts about him and have worked out the next numbers in the sequence.
 We have even had a go at drawing the sequence in our books.
 We can spot the numbers in Fibonacci's sequence in nature such as a clover, a snail's shell and a pine cone!
 Take a look at our fantastic work below.

-Year 3 are enjoying Maths Week and are using their knowledge of addition to make 100 by escaping the maze!
+Year 5 are enjoying Maths Week and are using their knowledge of addition to escape the maze!
 Will they escape the maze?
 Check out their work below!

 Multiplication and Division